-Dr Guthrie is a member of the Australian Institute of Company Directors, was a former Director of uranium explorer, Nova Energy, and is currently a Non-Executive Director at the Western Australian Water Corporation and Murlpirrmarra Connection, and is Deputy Chair of the Board of the Minerals Council of Australia.
+Dr Guthrie is a member of the Australian Institute of Company Directors, a Fellow of the Australian Academy of Technological Sciences and Engineering, was a former Director of Reed Resources and Nova Energy, and is currently a Non-Executive Director at the Western Australia Cricket Association and Murlpirrmarra Connection, and is Chair of the Board of the Minerals Council of Australia.

-She has an extensive career in the mining industry, company strategy, sustainability, indigenous affairs and environment.
-She is a former mine manager for Alcoa's Huntly bauxite mine at Dwellingup WA, and was head of Sustainable Development for Alcoa World Alumina Australia and then Woodside Energy for over 8 years.
+She has an extensive career in the mining industry spanning over 25 years.
+She is a former mine manager for Alcoa's Huntly bauxite mine at Dwellingup WA, and was head of Sustainable Development for Alcoa World Alumina Australia and Woodside Energy.
 She has held previous roles with RGC Limited, Pasminco Limited and WMC overseeing environmental management and community relations of mining and refining operations in gold, nickel and base metals, including those in the Northern Goldfields.